Azure/azure-powershell/src/NetAppFiles/NetAppFiles/help/Get-AzNetAppFilesVolumeRestoreStatus.md

 ```

 ## DESCRIPTION
-The **Get-AzNetAppFilesVolumeRestoreStatus** cmdLet gets the status of the restore from backup for a volume
+The **Get-AzNetAppFilesVolumeRestoreStatus** cmdLet gets the status of the restore from a backup of a volume

 ## EXAMPLES